 ii Arbitration and ADR

 The CBA designates the 'construction dispute board' (CDB) as the government-sponsored alternative dispute resolution (ADR) procedure (Article 25, CBA).
 There are local CDBs and a central CDB.
 The jurisdiction of each CDB is determined by the registered office of the claimant or the construction site in question.
 Central and local governments appoint a panel of mediator-arbitrators.
-The CDB is not frequently used as an instrument in international construction practices, but is a kind of conciliation tool purely formulated for domestic disputes.
-It is not advisable for foreign investors to rely too much on the CDB procedure.

 The most widely recommended dispute resolution is arbitration.
 Although arbitration is seldom used for domestic disputes in Japan, the Arbitration Act (Act No. 138 of 2003, as amended) is modelled after the 1985 UNCITRAL Model Law.
 The Japan Commercial Arbitration Association is the most reliable national arbitration institution, but any foreign arbitration institution can be chosen instead.
-The language of arbitration is English.
+The language of arbitration may be English.

 XI OUTLOOK AND CONCLUSIONS

 The project finance market in Japan still has room to expand but, in the areas of concession-type PFI projects and offshore wind farm projects (among others), the potential for expansion depends on the level of deregulation by the national government.

 The role of local governments is also important as they have the power to initiate or support various projects that are potential targets for project financing.